Deep Teeth Cleaning – Do I Really Need It?

 Many patients frequently question whether getting a deep cleaning is actually necessary or if it’s only a pointless treatment.
 The truth is, it is crucial that you arrange a deep cleaning as soon as your dentist recommends one.

-Reason 1: Even though brushing on a regular basis is usually quite helpful, gingivitis can occur in certain patients who don’t brush well or who are genetically prone to gum disorders.
+Even though brushing on a regular basis is usually quite helpful, gingivitis can occur in certain patients who don’t brush well or who are genetically prone to gum disorders.
 For such patients, deep teeth cleaning can save them from problems like gingivitis and halitosis.

-Reason 2: Gingivitis can progress and develop into periodontal disease if left untreated.
+Gingivitis can progress and develop into periodontal disease if left untreated.
 Preventative care is crucial since this infection of the gums and bones supporting the teeth can result in tooth loss.

-Reason 3: Bacteria and plaque coexist in our mouths, and the plaque eventually turns into tartar.
+Bacteria and plaque coexist in our mouths, and the plaque eventually turns into tartar.
 During a standard examination, your dentist or hygienist will remove tartar.

 What Happens During Deep Teeth Cleaning?